 Moroccan Arabic translation, that is, translating documents between English and the dialect of Arabic spoken in Morocco, (known as Darija) is an Industry Arabic specialty.
 Morocco has long been a cultural and linguistic crossroads and bridge between two continents.
 This fact has made the Kingdom a strategic ally and partner to both Western and Arab nations for hundreds of years.
 Thanks to the nation’s relative stability in the wake of the Arab Spring, more attention is being paid to learning Morocco’s dialect.

 Moroccan Darija is one of the most difficult Arabic dialects to comprehend.
-On one hand, there's its rapid-fire pronunciation and cadence that's hard to parse.
-On the other, there is the abundance of foreign loan words regularly used in conversation that make the language sound more like French and less like Arabic.
+On one hand, there’s its rapid-fire pronunciation and cadence that’s hard to parse.
+On the other, there is an abundance of foreign loan words regularly used in conversation that make the language sound more like French and less like Arabic.
 So, where do you even begin when dealing with a translation project in Darija?
-If you're looking to begin a project right away, head over to our quote page.
-If you're looking for more information about our approach to Moroccan Arabic translation projects, read on.
+If you’re looking to begin a project right away, head over to our quote page.
+If you’re looking for more information about our approach to Moroccan Arabic translation projects, read on.

 The Moroccan dialect evolved over several centuries due to Arab, Berber, Spanish, and French occupations of this rich coastal territory.
 As such, Moroccan people are natural polyglots, usually fluent in French, Berber, and many variants of Arabic.
 While based in Classical Arabic, Darija developed to blend and utilize a lot of foreign words (especially French) in their everyday life.
 So much so, in fact, that some Arabs don’t even consider Darija to be a true Arabic dialect.